officeharukaze/ToremaruUtil/README.md

 ## Publishing

+- Tag a release (e.g. `v0.1.0`) and push to GitHub.
+JitPack can build from tags and provide a Maven coordinate.
 - Alternatively configure GitHub Packages in `build.gradle.kts` and a GitHub Actions workflow to publish on tag push.

 ## Notes